-Second, according to the Allergy Asthma Network, “something” normally comes in the form of a serious negative reaction to foods, insect venom, medications, latex and in some rare cases, vaccines, include anaphylaxis to Covid-19 vaccines.
+Second, according to the Allergy Asthma Network, “something” normally comes in the form of a serious negative reaction to foods, insect venom, medications, latex, and in some rare cases, vaccines, including anaphylaxis to Covid-19 vaccines.
 Allergic reactions may begin with mild symptoms that can quickly turn worse.
-Deaths from anaphylaxis have been reported within 30-minutes of contact with a food allergen and within 15-minutes of a bee sting.
+Deaths from anaphylaxis have been reported within 30 minutes of contact with a food allergen and within 15 minutes of a bee sting.

 Additionally, while skin reactions to anaphylaxis normally include an itchy rash and hives, 10-20 percent of people who are allergic to some type of allergens, show no skin symptoms.